unnattisharma/2B-or-not-to-be/README.md

 # Running the App

-Go to the Github repository and copy the link, then run git clone on your terminal.
+Go to the Github repository and copy the link, then run <git clone> on your terminal.

-Learn how to clone a repository here.
+Learn how to clone a repository [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 OR

 Download the repository and simply run the main.py file with python.
 (Note: tkinter should work fine with Windows, but there can be some graphics issues with iOS)

-Learn how to run a python program on Windows and on mac.
+Learn how to run a python program on [Windows](https://docs.python.org/3/faq/windows.html) and on [mac]([url](https://docs.python.org/3/using/mac.html)).

 # Using the App